longouyang/nosub/README.md

 You can also combine adding assignments and time:

 ```
-cosub add 40 assignments and 3 hours
+nosub add 40 assignments and 3 hours
 ```

 In batch mode,

 #### `download`